doctorfree/nvim-lazyman/README.md

 The `lazyman` manual page can be viewed with `man lazyman`.

-Lazyman Neovim help can be viewed inside Neovim with `:h nvim-Lazyman`.
+Lazyman Neovim help can be viewed inside Neovim with `:h Lazyman`.

 ### Lazyman configuration